82 datasets found

 Description

-The data shows the number of new whistleblowing reports the FCA received between July and September 2024 and how the information was received.
-The FCA assess every whistleblowing case it receives that falls within the FCA's remit, to inform its work and help it identify actual or potential harm.
+The data shows the number of new whistleblowing reports the FCA received between July and September 2022 and the allegations they featured.
+The FCA Whistleblowing team receives reports about alleged wrongdoing in the areas of financial services that fall within its remit.
+The FCA assesses every whistleblowing case it receives, to inform the work it does and to help it to identify actual or potential harm that has arisen or could arise.
 This could be harm to consumers, to markets, to the UK economy or to wider society.
-The Whistleblowing team receives reports by telephone, email, its online reporting form, and post.
-In 2024 Q3 (July to September), the FCA received 322 new whistleblowing reports, containing 910 allegations in total.
+The Whistleblowing team receives reports by telephone, email, its online reporting form and post.
+In 2022 Q3 (July - September), the FCA received 291 new whistleblowing reports.

 Share